InAnYan/papers/PhysicsSolver/Paper.md

----
-abstract: |
+# Title
+Automatic solving of physics word problems

+# Authors
+- Ruslan Popov
+- Nadiia Karpenko

+# University
+Faculty of Physics, Electronics and Computer Systems, Oles Honchar Dnipro National University, Haharina Ave, 72, Dnipro

+# Abstract
 We present a system that solves simple physics word problems (PWPs) stated in the English language.
 PWP is an interesting subfield of word problems that is not studied as deeply as math word problems (MWPs).
 We described the process of analyzing English text, the representation of problems, and algorithms for finding the solution.
 We have researched the types of PWPs and described their problem-solving strategies.
 We have noted the peculiarities that PWPs introduce in comparison to MWPs.
 We discussed the capabilities and limitations of our implementation and proposed future research areas.

-author:
-- |
-  Ruslan Popov, Nadiia Karpenko\
-  Oles Honchar Dnipro National University (Ukraine)
-bibliography: lit.bib
-title: Automatic solving of physics word problems
----
+# Keywords

-***Keywords---*** physics word problems, automatic problem solving, artificial intelligence, natural language processing, natural language understanding..
+physics word problems, automatic problem solving, artificial intelligence, natural language processing, natural language understanding.

-# INTRODUCTION
+# Introduction

 With the publication of Large Language Models (LLMs), students are tempted to solve their school problems by using AIs such as ChatGPT,